MCP Server

 #Quick Start

-Get up and running with t0ggles MCP in three simple steps:
+Get up and running with t0ggles MCP in two simple steps:

 "Show me all my t0ggles boards"